One of the quieter but more important realizations over the last year has been how much platform lifecycle expectations have changed.

 This session is meant to help IT Pros more effectively deliver their presentations and messages, both within their current organizations, and throughout their careers.

 Many of us focus too much on the technology which is part of our roles, and we do not give enough attention to developing soft skills such as effective communications.
+In practice, being effective at communicating means that you must know how to best deliver your message, in a manner that your audience can understand.

 I got selected to present at SpiceWorld (hosted by Spiceworks) in September 2019, for a session titled “From Scripting to Toolmaking: Taking the Next Step With Powershell”.
 I also got to attend a great PowerShell workshop and a few sessions by one of my PowerShell heroes, Jeff Hicks, and to chat with another Microsoft MVP and Veeam Vanguard, Dave Kuwala.
 It was pretty cool to see my picture next to these two on the speakers page.